jrukundo256/BIT2207-Assignment2/README.md

 # BIT2207-Assignment2
-Your goal in this assignment will be to come up with a concept paper based on the topic given.
-Mostly you may not understand what the topic is about, but believe me its a computer science topic.
-The goal is to see if you can research on *any* computer science topic and come up with a convincing understanding of the subject matter.
-While the goal is not necessarily to understand in depth the project, you should be able to understand the topic to a fairly good level through RESEARCH, this is the point of the course.
+Our goal in this assignment will be to come up with a concept paper based on the topic (How to build an animation or simulation system).

+Building an Animation or Simulation System

+Abstract

+The simulation of objects and beings within a computer has become a hot topic over the last few years, with applications to virtual reality, the design of safe stadia, synthetic actors and environments for films, and computer games, amongst others.

+This project would look at the design and construction of a relatively simple animation or simulation system, that would probably sacrifice ease of animation in order to focus on the modelling of interactions between the actors and their environments.

+Such a project would probably make use of existing collision detection code within the computing laboratory, coupled with algorithms that simulate the physical interaction of bodies.
+(An alternative would be to use one of the physical modelling APIs that are now becoming available.)